bmurdata/NYCGovJobSearch/README.md

    - Outputs to CSV and JSON, accepting custom names in the command line.
 # Usage and Examples
 ## Help file
-Run '''python jobcheck.py -h''' to get the following.
+Run '''python jobcheck.py -h''' to get the following:
 usage: jobCheck.py [-h] [-afile AGENCYFILE] [-cfile CATEGORYFILE]
                    [-jobout JOBOUTPUT] [-scrapelinks] [--nosearch]
                    [-searchjson SEARCHJSONFILE]

 NYCGov Job site scraper.
 Outputs JSON and CSV files by job category and by specific agency.

 optional arguments:
-  -h, --help            show this help message and exit -afile AGENCYFILE, --agencyfile AGENCYFILE
+  -h, --help            show this help message and exit
+  -afile AGENCYFILE, --agencyfile AGENCYFILE
                         Agency JSON and CSV file names.
   -cfile CATEGORYFILE, --categoryfile CATEGORYFILE
                         Category JSON and CSV file names.
   -jobout JOBOUTPUT, --joboutput JOBOUTPUT
                         Job Link JSON and CSV output files.
   -withlinks, --scrapejoblinks
-                        If set, runs scrape for all job links, after getting them from search.
-Defaults to false --nosearch            If set, skips scrape for search pages, by category and code.
-Defaults to false -searchjson SEARCHJSONFILE, --searchjsonfile SEARCHJSONFILE
+                        If set, runs scrape for all job links, after getting
+                        them from search.
+Defaults to false
+  --nosearch            If set, skips scrape for search pages, by category and
+                        code.
+Defaults to false
+  -searchjson SEARCHJSONFILE, --searchjsonfile SEARCHJSONFILE
                         Job JSON file to use if --nosearch is set.
+Required
-Required with --nosearch
+                        with --nosearch
 ## Examples
 - To run job search scrape, with automatically generated prefix filenames of YYYY-MM-DD_TIME.
 - *Note* Will not scrape links by default.
- '''python jobCheck.py'''
+ python jobCheck.py
 - Custom filenames can be specified as well
- '''python jobCheck.py -afile AgencyFileName -cfile CategoryFileName'''
+ python jobCheck.py -afile AgencyFileName -cfile CategoryFileName
   Any unspecified options will be set to defaults.
 - To scrape joblinks after the search is scraped
- '''python jobCheck.py -withlinks -jobout JobDetailsInfo'''
+ python jobCheck.py -withlinks -jobout JobDetailsInfo
   *Note* jobout is optional name for files.
 - To run scrape of joblinks without scraping search
- '''python jobCheck.py --nosearch -searchjson AgencyJSONFile -jobout JobOutputFileName'''
+ python jobCheck.py --nosearch -searchjson AgencyJSONFile -jobout JobOutputFileName

 # Installation and Setup